Interrogatory Objections for Plaintiffs' Lawyers

 Elsewhere on this website, we talk about the importance of forcing defendants to provide meaningful answers to interrogatories and other discovery requests.
 If we do not hold defendants' feet to the fire, we are throwing away a powerful tool to box in defendants for trial -- and providing evidence that we are not giving the case the care and attention it deserves.

 But this is an adversarial process.
 There are times when you should not have to give complete answers to an interrogatory because the question is objectionable.
-Practically, objections also allow you to avoid answering difficult questions.
+Practically, discovery objections also allow you to avoid answering difficult questions.
 Under Maryland law, this onus is on the party receiving the objection to force the issue.
 Just like you can take advantage of lazy or distracted lawyers by forcing answers to your interrogatories, you can also gain an advantage by not answering interrogatories that are arguably objectionable.
-The filing of timely objections defers the requirement to answer the question until the defendant objects to your objections.
+The filing of timely discovery objections defers the requirement to answer the question until the defendant objects to your objections.

 You need to be clear in your objections or risk waving them.
 Federal Rule 33(b)(4) emphasizes that the "grounds for objecting to an interrogatory must be stated with specificity.
 Any ground not stated in a timely objection is waived unless the court, for good cause, excuses the failure."

 Generally, interrogatories are objectionable if they seek information that is not within the scope of discovery as defined in Maryland Rule 402 or Federal Rule 26(b).
 These are typically requests that are not relevant, unduly burdensome, broad, vague, privileged or protected by work product.

 Sometimes, it is hard to come up with the exact words of why you want to object or to match the feeling that the request is objectionable with the appropriate law.
 So here are some sample interrogatory objections that might help you.

-Plaintiff objects to this interrogatory as vague, ambiguous, overbroad, and unduly burdensome.
+- Plaintiff objects to this interrogatory as vague, ambiguous, overbroad, and unduly burdensome.

-Plaintiff objects to this interrogatory on the grounds that this interrogatory calls for information which is privileged within the attorney-client privilege and that it seeks information which is in the attorney's work product.
+- Plaintiff objects to this interrogatory on the grounds that this interrogatory calls for information which is privileged within the attorney-client privilege and that it seeks information which is in the attorney's work product.

-Plaintiff objects to this interrogatory because it seeks information from third parties and information not within its possession, custody, control, or personal knowledge.
+- Plaintiff objects to this interrogatory because it seeks information from third parties and information not within its possession, custody, control, or personal knowledge.

-Plaintiff objects to this interrogatory because it requires the responding party to marshal all of its available proof or the proof the party intends to offer at trial.
+- Plaintiff objects to this interrogatory because it requires the responding party to marshal all of its available proof or the proof the party intends to offer at trial.

-Plaintiff objects to this interrogatory because the only possible purpose of this request is to harass and to cause hardship to the plaintiff and needlessly increase of the cost of litigation to plaintiff or her counsel.
+- Plaintiff objects to this interrogatory because the only possible purpose of this request is to harass and to cause hardship to the plaintiff and needlessly increase of the cost of litigation to the plaintiff or her counsel.

 - Plaintiff objects to this interrogatory in that it requests information that will not be known until after additional discovery is completed.

-Plaintiff objects to this interrogatory because defendant plaintiff had exceeded number of interrogatories allowed by under Maryland law.
+- Plaintiff objects to this interrogatory because the defendant had exceeded the number of interrogatories allowed by under Maryland law.